kimbilaontoast/kimbilaontoast.github.io/_posts/2025-02-22-psychedelic-orange-garfield.md

 One of the best choices I've made since stepping into monastic life is to let go of all digital devices.

 When I first came to the monastery I had a phone and a laptop.
 Initially, I sent my laptop away to my Mum, then asked for it back.
-It was only after I had done this back and forth sending it away and asking for it back another four times in 12 months that I realised that maybe, just maybe, I might have a little addiction to technology.
+It was only after I had done this back and forth sending it away and asking for it back thing another four times in 12 months that I realised that maybe, just maybe, I might have a little addiction to technology.
 So the last time I sent it away, I never asked for it back again.

 Your phone is eating your brain.
 No matter how much you think you're in control of your usage of these things, the billion dollar industries and all the well-studied and endlessly-funded psychological warfare they use to keep you hooked in, are, unfortunately, far smarter than you'll ever be.
 So don't be naive -  you're an addict and it's much more than you realise or care to admit.